verboompj/Other/ADLS_Gen2_LogAnalytics.md

 # Importing into Log Analytics Workspace

 The diagnostics info is stored in a flat file, that we need to convert into a JSON format.
-After that we can upload to a Log Analytics workspace of choice
+After that we can upload to a Log Analytics workspace of choice.

 Luckily there is a script for that, its a Powershell based script found here: https://github.com/Azure/azure-docs-powershell-samples/blob/master/storage/post-storage-logs-to-log-analytics/PostStorageLogs2LogAnalytics.ps1